 Protecting your skin

 Most melanomas are caused by exposure to the sun’s UV radiation.
 After a diagnosis of melanoma, it is especially important to check your skin regularly and follow SunSmart behaviour.
-When UV levels are 3 or above, use a combination of the following measures to protect your skin.
+When UV levels are 3 or above, use all or as many of the following measures as possible to protect your skin.

-Slop on sunscreenUse an SPF 30 or higher broad-spectrum water-resistant sunscreen.
-Apply 20 minutes before going out and reapply every two hours, or after swimming, sweating or any activity that causes you to rub it off.
-For an adult, the recommended amount is 1 teaspoon for each arm, each leg, front of body, back of body, and the face, neck and ears – a total of 7 teaspoons of sunscreen for one application.
+Slop on sunscreenUse an SPF 30 or higher broad-spectrum, water-resistant sunscreen.
+Apply 20 minutes before going outdoors and reapply every 2 hours, or after swimming, sweating or any activity that causes you to rub it off.
+For an adult, the recommended amount is 1 teaspoon for each arm, each leg, front of body, back of body, and the face, neck and ears – a total of 7 teaspoons of sunscreen for one full body application.

-Slide on sunglassesProtect your eyes with sunglasses that meet the Australian Standard AS/NZS 1067.
+Slide on sunglassesProtect your eyes with sunglasses that meet the Australian Standard.
 Wraparound styles are best.
 Sunglasses should be worn all year round to protect both the eyes and the delicate skin around the eyes.

 Avoid solariumsDo not use solariums.
 Also known as tanning beds or sun lamps, solariums give off artificial UV radiation and are banned for commercial use in Australia.